DaviMF29/Fennec/README.md

-# **Wombat: A Social Network for Developers**
+# **Fennec: A Social Network for Developers**

-Wombat is a social platform designed for developers to connect, share knowledge, and showcase their projects.
-Built with **Golang** on the backend and **React** on the frontend, Wombat delivers high performance, scalability, and an engaging developer-centric experience.
+Fennec is a social platform designed for developers to connect, share knowledge, and showcase their projects.
+Built with **Golang** on the backend and **React** on the frontend, Fennec delivers high performance, scalability, and an engaging developer-centric experience.

 ---